 The iOptron CEM60 is a center-balanced equatorial mount that provides an excellent platform for astrophotography.
 This astrophotography mount has created quite a buzz both in terms of design and performance.
-Weighing in at just 27 lbs, this mount can handle a substantial payload deep sky imaging gear of up to 60 lbs.
+With the mount itself weighing in at just 27 lbs, this mount can handle a substantial payload deep sky imaging gear of up to 60 lbs.
 This opens the doors to countless astrophotography telescope configurations.

 I’ve been given an opportunity to review the iOptron CEM60 this month, and hope to share my experiences in astrophotography along the way.
-This a step up from my previous mount used for deep sky astrophotography, the Sky-Watcher HEQ-5 Pro.
+This a step up from the capabilities and performance of my previous astrophotography mount, the Sky-Watcher HEQ-5 Pro.
 In this post, I’ll do my best to explain why a larger equatorial mount with a heavy payload rating gives you more options and better tracking performance.

 The iOptron CEM60 Equatorial Mount